Log motivic exceptional direct image functors: Exact log smooth motives

 for every simplicial set $X$ over $\Fin_*$.
 Together with \cite[Construction 3.3.3.1, Definition 3.3.3.8]{HA}, we obtain the forgetful functor $\Mod(\cE)^\otimes \to \cE^\otimes$.
 Using \cite[Remark 5.3.1.20]{HA}, we obtain a commutative square of $\infty$-categories

 whose vertical arrows are the forgetful functors for every morphism $s\to t$ in $\cS$. \end{const}

-\begin{const} Suppose that $\cC^\otimes$ is a presentable symmetric monoidal $\infty$-category such that the tensor product $\otimes$ preserves colimits in each variable.
-This condition is satisfied if $\cC^\otimes$ is the underlying model category of a symmetric monoidal combinatorial model category by \cite[Lemma 4.1.8.8]{HA}.
+\begin{const} Suppose that $\cC^\otimes$ is a presentably symmetric monoidal $\infty$-category.
 Let $A$ be a commutative algebra object of $\cC$.
-By \cite[Theorem 4.5.2.1]{HA}, $\Mod_A(\cC)^\otimes$ is a symmetric monoidal $\infty$-category.
+As a consequence of \cite[Theorem 4.5.2.1]{HA}, $\Mod_A(\cC)^\otimes$ is a presentably symmetric monoidal $\infty$-category.
 Furthermore, the commutativity of \eqref{logChow.4.1} and \cite[Corollaries 4.2.3.2, 4.2.3.7(1),(2)]{HA} imply that $\Mod_A(\cC)$ is presentable and the forgetful functor

 is conservative and preserves colimits and limits.
 This admits a left adjoint

 by \cite[Corollary 4.2.4.8]{HA}, i.e., the composite $\cC\xrightarrow{(-)\otimes A} \Mod_A(\cC)\xrightarrow{U} \cC$ sends $X\in \cC$ to $X\otimes A$. \end{const}